Lymah123/100-days-of-code/daily-journal.md

 Day 6: 30/11/24

 Today, I created the entire database for the Hackathon app using Postgres PgAdmin.
 I worked on the connection with the API endpoint using postman.
 I added two more fields to the registration form.

+Day 7: 01/12/24

+Today, I focused on my personal document vault project.
+I was able to test the API endpoint using cURL API client request; a command based API testing automation and tried Postman API client; a GUI API client request.
+I read about some other open source alternatives to these two.